ShiftForward/icfpc2013/README.md

 table with programs of size up to 7.
 Our idea was to run the solver for the remaining problems, adding new generated programs to the table.

-* **10pm UTC** Around this time, with merely 2 hours left, we had more that 1800 problems remaining.
+* **10pm UTC.** Around this time, with merely 2 hours left, we had more that 1800 problems remaining.
 We planned our final assault poorly, so we decided to try and leave the solver running with only the programs it had on the table, avoiding the costly step of generating new ones.
 That yielded us around 170 extra points, but